 Council will prioritise waste minimisation, procurement of recycled and recyclable goods, and the trial and use of recycled contents in its operations and delivery of projects and programs.
-We will become a leader in organisational sustainability, leading by example in the pursuit of a vision of zero waste sent to landfill.
+We will become a leader in organisational sustainability, leading by example in the pursuit of our vision to reduced waste and create a circular economy.